Aishvvv/three-tier-architecture-demo/EKS/01-prerequisites.md

+**Deploy an E Commerce Three Tier application on AWS EKS | 8 Services and 2 Databases**

 # prerequisites

 kubectl – A command line tool for working with Kubernetes clusters.
 For more information, see Installing or updating kubectl.